Yash7256/Portfolio/CURSOR_STYLES.md

 ![Default Cursor](https://placehold.co/100x50?text=Dot+Ring)

 Features:
-- Small green dot that follows the mouse
+- Small violet dot that follows the mouse
 - Expands to a larger circle with outer ring on hover
-- Uses mix-blend-mode for better visibility on different backgrounds
+- Uses the same colors as your "Get in Touch" button

 ### 2. Minimal Style (Small Dot)
 A minimalistic small dot cursor without any hover effects.